Kafka Deep Dive

 ⚠️

-Replication and ISR
+Replication & ISR

-The ISR is the set of replicas that are “caught up” with the leader — their log end offset is within replica.lag.time.max.ms (default 30s) of the leader’s.
+Each partition has a configurable replication factor (typically 3).
+The ISR (In-Sync Replica set) is the set of replicas whose log end offset is within replica.lag.time.max.ms (default 30s) of the leader’s.

 sequenceDiagram